krhancoc/progbg/README.md

 6. **Figure** take formatting information (styles etc.) and are composed of graphs.

-Simply put you define benchmarks and backends with the provided decorators `registerbackend` and `registerbenchmark` these wrap classes.
+Backends and benchmarks are defined with the provided decorators `registerbackend` and `registerbenchmark`.
+These decorators wrap classes.

-Sample Backend would look like:
+A sample backend would look like:
 ```python
 @sb.registerbackend
 class FFS: